 The Gothic cathedral of Palma dominates the skyline.

-The capital of Palma is the most popular starting spot for a sailing holidays in Mallorca.
+The capital of Palma is the most popular starting spot for a sailing holiday in Mallorca.
 Palma and the surrounding area offer multiple spots for mooring and several attractions near the marina and along the Paseo Maritimo.
 In Palma, don’t miss the Castell de Bellver, the Basilica de Sant Francesc and the La Seu Cathedral, partly designed by Antonio Gaudi, are just a few interesting sites to visit within a stone's throw of the shore.
 Book the yacht charter holiday in Palma de Mallorca today!

 If you're seeking something a little more physically active, most locations across the island offer a range of water sports, from jet skiing to scuba diving.
 Top locations for divers include Neptune’s Temple, Bridges and Cove de Marina.
 Most of these sites are located around the north-eastern corner of the island, so if you're interested in diving, make sure that Alcudia or Port Pollenca are on the itinerary.

 The major draw of going on a sailing holiday in Mallorca is the opportunity it gives you to explore explore the many towns, villages and idyllic beach hideaways at your own pace.
 Perhaps the hardest part of sailing in Mallorca will be choosing where to go.

 You can easily navigate the whole island on a weeklong sailing holiday.
 You can choose to travel west stopping first in the chic Port Andratx as you way make your way up the western and northern coast of the island or head east to make your first stop in San Rapita, home to Mallorca's famous nude beach, Es Trenc.
 Some other fantastic spots to drop anchor in Mallorca include Alcudia, Soller, Porto Christo, Cala d'Or, Cala Agulla and Cala Ratjada.